act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 - The user does not dismiss the tooltip causing the changes in content by pressing a key on the keyboard.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
 - The content displayed on the rectangle with the changes in content does not become irrelevant.
 In this instance the rule will fail while [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.
+- The changes in content resulting from the hovering are
 - The additional content displayed on hover does not include animations.
 An animation would cause visible changes to the content of the page and therefore fail this rule.
 However, if the animation is displayed only while the mouse pointer hovers above the target element or the rectangle with the changes [success criterion 1.4.13: Content on Hover or Focus][sc1.4.13] might be satisfied.

 ## Accessibility Support